 Face and voice recognition

 AI continues to make significant improvements to machines’ biometric recognition capabilities, especially when it comes to challenging lighting conditions, angles, and backgrounds.
 Using biometrics, agents can recognize customers, and greet them in a personal manner.
-Companies can use biometrics to verify warranties, ensuring that customers receive service for their devices without requiring them to save receipts or warranty documentation.
+Companies can use biometrics to verify warranties, ensuring that customers receive service for their devices without requiring them to save receipts or other documentation.
 Agents representing financial institutions or insurance companies can use biometrics to quickly authenticate customers while minimizing the risk of fraud.
 As biometrics become more reliable and cost-effective, more companies can be expected to take advantage of their benefits.

-Call Classification / routing
+AI for Call Classification / Routing

 Intent prediction refers to the science behind figuring out the customer’s next-step requirements.
 Customers signals – such as clicks, views and purchases – are translated into predictions that deliver value-added personalization before customers even request it.
 Predictive solutions combine customer data with AI to determine intent and select the right next step to deliver the relevant customer support.

 Emotion analytics can be used to classify a customer’s mood with the right priority and route it to the right agent.
-For example, an angry customer might be routed to the customer retention team, and a happy, satisfied customer might be routed to the sales team to be pitched a new product or service.
-Emotion analytics produces data that can then be used to understand a customer’s experience with a product, new packaging or interaction with a representative of the company, as well as to uncover any weak links that cause negative customer reactions.
+For example, an angry customer might be routed to the customer retention team, while a happy, satisfied customer might be routed to the sales team to be pitched a new product or service.
+Emotion analytics generates data that can then be used to understand a customer’s experience with a product, new packaging or interaction with a representative of the company, as well as to uncover any weak links that cause negative customer reactions.

 Major enterprises such as Apple, Microsoft, Facebook, Disney and Google are all actively engaged in the race to build virtual assistants and chatbots that can respond to customer queries and scale the delivery of quality AI-powered customer service.
 Customer service has clearly benefited from bots as these virtual assistants can store endless amounts of data, predict customer behavior and access relevant information in real time.

 Natural Language Processing (NLP) refers to the application of computation techniques to language used in the natural form – written text or speech – to derive analytical insights.
 For example, a company can employ NLP to determine whether the writer’s perception of a specific topic is positive, negative or neutral.
 This type of sentiment analysis has become a key tool for making sense of the multitudes of opinions expressed every day in texts on review sites, forums, blogs, and social media.

 Netflix’s AI-powered customer service algorithm uses data such as demographics, viewing history, and personal preferences to predict what the user would like to watch next, with a level of accuracy that saves the company $1 billion a year in terms of customer retention.

 AI technologies have come a long way toward optimizing back-end customer service processes, ensuring companies are as efficient and cost-effective as possible.
 Utilizing robotic process automation (RPA) in contact centers has been proven to reduce costs and increase operational efficiencies.
 Back office AI customer service technologies are especially relevant to assisting in workload management, agent productivity and high-level data analysis of contact center performance.

-Computer vision AI for object/issue recognition
+Computer Vision AI for object/issue recognition

 Agent motivation and productivity

-Providing agents with AI-powered customer service tools and solutions to extend their abilities, enabling them to gain mastery and provide better service, is an effective way to improve job satisfaction and reduce attrition.
+Providing agents with AI-powered tools and solutions to extend their abilities, enabling them to master complex device guidance processes and provide better service, is an effective way to improve job satisfaction and reduce attrition.
 Empowering agents with top-notch solutions and encouraging them to perform better using these tools raises their sense of self-worth and increases the pride they feel in their work.
 When agents are empowered, they become invested in every customer interaction.
 The results are reflected positively in the agent’s KPIs, further motivating them to use these innovative tools to succeed.

-Contact center decision makers understand that better tools are the key to reducing contact center training times.
-Contact Center Pipeline reports that increasing the focus on coaching and development for agents is a top priority for contact centers worldwide.
-AI-based training tools such as gamification, visual assistance and self-monitoring, cut down on agent onboarding time and ensure agents are fully engaged from day one.
+Contact center decision makers understand that better tools are the key to reducing agent training times.
+Contact Center Pipeline reports that increasing the focus on coaching and development for agents is a top priority for contact center managers.
+AI-based call center training tools such as gamification, visual assistance and self-monitoring, cut down agent onboarding time and ensure reps are fully engaged from day one.

-When gamification is introduced into a call center environment, agents compete to complete objectives and outpace other agents in specific KPIs such as hours worked, lessons learned or average speed to answer.
+When gamification is introduced into a call center environment, agents compete with each other to complete objectives and outpace other reps in specific KPIs such as hours worked, lessons learned or average speed to answer.
 Gamification can be an immersive, exciting experience that engages and motivates agents.
 Rewards may include recognition on leaderboards, physical prizes or alternative rewards like preferred shifts or free parking.

 Inefficient processes cost organizations as much as 20 to 30 percent of their revenue each year.
 As companies scale their customer care operations or respond to new marketplace realities, changes to their processes are inevitable and necessary.
 Rather than relying on instinct or team decisions, process improvements should be factually substantiated based on data analytics.
 AI helps companies harness their data to make useful decisions about process changes that will drive the organization forward.

-Customer Lifetime Value (CLV) is a measurement that tracks how valuable a customer is to a company over an unlimited time span.
+Customer Lifetime Value (CLV) is a metric that tracks how valuable a customer is to a company throughout the relationship.
 CLV is based on the premise that retaining existing customers delivers a higher return on investment than acquiring new ones.
 Studies have found that the likelihood of selling to a first-time customer is 5-20%, whereas for an existing customer the probability is 60-70%.

 In the insurance industry, for example, leading companies are now using AI to power every aspect of the policyholder experience and the claims process.
-Companies use facial recognition to identify customers and computer vision AI to compare images of damage with photos of objects already in their systems to calculate the cost, while gauging the urgency of the scenario in order to process the claim as quickly as possible.
+Companies use facial recognition to identify customers and Computer Vision AI to compare images of damage with photos of objects already in their systems to calculate the cost, while gauging the urgency of the scenario in order to process the claim as quickly as possible.